tbal999/learn_python/README.md

 # teaching_python
-This is my attempt at teaching (at a very light level) the basics of programming through python.
+This is my attempt at teaching (very hands-on) the basics of programming through python.

 You can play around with the results, and build upon each level quickly - at least that's the plan!